Berkeley family

 Arms of the Berkeley family from about 1200: Gules, a chevron between 10 crosses pattée 6 in chief and 4 in base argent.
 This version is sometimes blazoned as 6 in chief 3 and 3 corner-wise.
 Motto: Virtute non vi ("By virtue not force").

 The Berkeley family is an old English noble family.
-It is one of five families in Britain that can trace its patrilineal descent back to an Anglo-Saxon ancestor (the other four being the Arden family, the Swinton family, the Wentworth family, and the Grindlay family).
-The Berkeley family retains possession of much of the lands it held from the 11th and 12th centuries, centred on Berkeley Castle in Gloucestershire, which still belongs to the family.
+It is one of the few families in Britain that can trace its patrilineal descent back to a pre-Norman era Anglo-Saxon ancestor, along with the Arden family; the claims of the Swinton family, the Wentworth family, and the Grindlay family are disputed.
+The Berkeley family still retains possession of many of the lands it has held from the 11th and 12th centuries, centring on Berkeley Castle in Gloucestershire, which still belongs to the family.